samuel-lucas6/CSEC-507-Applied-Cryptology/Week 1 - Historical Introduction to Cryptology/Lecture 1 - Historical Introduction to Cryptology.md

 ### Caesar Cipher
 Every letter is replaced by a letter some fixed number of positions *k* down the alphabet.
 This was used in ancient Rome by Julius Caesar, who supposedly invented it.

-The possible plaintexts is called plaintext space.
+The possible plaintexts are called the plaintext space.
 The number of possible keys is called the key space.

 ![Pasted image 20211103183728.png](Pasted%20image%2020211103183728.png)